20, Pregnant, and I Don’t Want to Parent, What next?

-Once you commit to your adoption journey, one of your first steps is to choose an adoption agency that you feel is going to prioritize the best interest of both you and your child.
-A good adoption agency should have a solid staff of adoption professionals, social workers, emotional support counselors and therapists, and adoption lawyers and attorneys on hand to address all of your adoption-related questions and concerns.
+Once you commit to your adoption journey, one of your first steps is to choose an adoption agency that is best for both you and your child.
+A good adoption agency should have a staff of adoption professionals, social workers, emotional support counselors, and attorneys on hand.

-Equally as important as the titles of each of these professionals are the qualities that make them good at what they do.
+Equally as important as the titles of each of these professionals are the qualities that make them reliable.
 Below, Adoption Choices of Florida has listed five of the most important qualities to look for when choosing a team of experts to help guide you through your adoption journey!

-When choosing your adoption agency and/or adoption team, one of the most important questions you must ask yourself is “do these people truly care about me and my child?”
-You might be asking yourself, “well, how will I know if these people really care about me?”
-Trust us when we say, you’ll know.
+When choosing your adoption team, it is important to ask who really cares about you and your child.
+How will you know if these people care about you?
+Trust us when we say you’ll know.
 Follow your instincts and listen to what your gut is telling you.
-Even though you’ve decided to place your child for adoption, your parental instincts will kick in and they’ll tell you what’s right and what’s not.
+Even though you’ve decided to place your child for adoption, your parental instincts will tell you what’s right and what’s not.
 You got this!

-Just as important as having professionals on your team who care is having professionals who are supportive of you, your adoption decision, and every decision you make once your adoption journey has begun.
-Remember, your team of adoption experts can give you advice to guide you; but, ultimately, it’s up to you to make final decisions regarding your child’s life and future, as well as your own.
+It is just as important to have professionals who are supportive of you and each decision you make throughout your adoption journey.
+Remember, your team of adoption experts can give you advice to guide you, but ultimately, it’s up to you to make final decisions regarding your child’s life and future, as well as your own.

 Not only should your adoption team consist of people who are caring and supportive of you, but also of people who are passionate about what they do.
-Professionals who work in the field of adoption should care more about you and your child rather than how big their next paycheck is going to be.
-If you’ve talked to a couple of agencies and feel strongly for one over the other, trust yourself.
-If you like both, gather more information about each or reach out again to help you finalize your decision.
-If you don’t like either or any of the agencies you’ve researched, expand your search a little and keep looking until you find an agency you do like.
+Professionals who work in adoption should care more about you and your child than their paycheck.
+When talking to adoption agencies and deciding which one to work with, trust yourself.
+If you like more than one, gather as much information as you need to finalize your decision.
+If you don’t like any of the adoption agencies you’ve researched, expand your search until you find your fit.

 Your team of adoption professionals should be, well, professional!
-If you can, find a couple of different agencies within your community and again, do your research.
-Check out each agency’s website thoroughly, give every one of them a call and ask questions, and read the reviews and success stories of birth mothers and adoptive families who’ve worked with those particular adoption agencies before.
-Chances are, the information you gather from reading reviews and success stories, as well as from actually calling to ask questions, is going to be the most helpful to you.
+If you can, find a couple of different agencies within your community and, again, do your research.
+Check out each agency’s website, call and ask questions, and read stories of those who’ve worked with those adoption agencies before.
+Chances are, the information you gather on your own is going to be the most helpful to you.
 Hearing the experiences of others is often one of the best ways to educate yourself!

-Every professional within the field of adoption has to get their start somewhere, however, it’s wise to choose a team of experts who are experienced in helping birth mothers successfully create an adoption plan for the child — or children — they’re placing for adoption.
-The most experienced adoption professionals have worked with birth mothers and adoptive families of all kinds, making them more than qualified to handle even the most complex or unique of adoption cases.
-Experienced adoption professionals are highly sought after by birth mothers and adoptive families alike, so the sooner you find one you like, the better!
+Every adoption professional has to get their start somewhere, but it’s wise to choose a team of experts who are experienced in creating adoption plans for children.
+The most experienced adoption professionals have worked with all kinds of people, making them qualified for the most complex cases.
+Experienced adoption professionals are highly sought after, so the sooner you find one, the better!

-Having a strong support system outside of your adoption agency is just as important as the support you receive from your adoption agency.
+Having a strong support system outside of your adoption agency is just as important as the agency.
 Outside support can come from family members, close friends, co-workers, your community, or all of the above!
-As valuable and critical as support from your team of adoption professionals, sometimes it’s nice to get a fresh perspective from someone outside the realm of adoption.
+Support from your team of adoption professionals is critical but, it’s nice to get an outside perspective.

-Think about it this way: every person is different, with their own unique life experiences, life perspectives, opinions, morals, values, and so on.
-You never know what kind of eye-opening advice someone within your family, friend group, or community could give you that could be relevant to your adoption journey.
+Think about it this way: every person is different, with their own unique life experiences, perspectives, values, and so on.
+You never know what kind of eye-opening advice a family member or friend could give you about your adoption journey.
 So, be open-minded!
-Listen to others around you, but remember, it’s still up to you to decide what’s in the best interest of both you and your child at the end of the day!
+Listen to others around you, but remember, it’s up to you to decide what’s best for both you and your child!